ArchieMucharla/KMP-Search-Benchmark/README.md

 # Written Report

-Our written report can be found in `/documents/report`.
+Our written report can be found in the `documents/` directory in `report.md`.

 # Presentation

-Our video presentation can be found in `/documents/presentation`.
+Our video presentation can be found in the `documents/` directory in `presentation`.
+FINIHSH THISIIIIIIII UPDATE IT !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 # Development Logs

-Our development logs can be found in `/mentor`.
+Our development logs can be found in the `mentor/` directory.
+Feedback from project mentors can be found in `feedback.md`.

 # Project Proposal
-The proposal can be found in the `documents/` directory.
+The proposal can be found in the `documents/` directory in `proposal.md`.

-# Feedback
-All future feedback from our project mentor can be found in the `feedback/` directory.